angr/angr-doc/analyses/cfg.md

 ## Context Sensitivity Level

-Angr constructs a CFG by executing every basic block and seeing where it goes.
+angr constructs a CFG by executing every basic block and seeing where it goes.
 This introduces some challenges: a basic block can act differently in different *contexts*.
 For example, if a block ends in a function return, the target of that return will be different, depending on different callers of the function containing that basic block.